Circulation and Borrowing

-Subject librarians are here to help you with your research and are happy to meet with you by appointment.
+Subject librarians help you with your research and are happy to meet with you by appointment.
 We also encourage you to contact them with your recommendations for materials for the Library’s collections.
 For a list of subject librarians, see here.

 Graduate Study Rooms

 The Library’s three Graduate Study rooms provide study carrels, tables, and comfortable armchairs for UCSB’s graduate students.
-The rooms are located on the 2nd floor of both the Ocean and Mountain Side (gain entry by swiping your Access Card), and on the 8th floor of the Ocean Side of the Library (pick up a key at the Services Desk).
+The rooms are located on the 2nd floor of both the Ocean and Mountain Side (gain entry by swiping your Access Card) and on the 8th floor of the Library's Ocean Side (pick up a key at the Services Desk).

 Interdisciplinary Research Collaboratory